 What is the sovereignty of God?

 The word “sovereign” means principal, chief, supreme.
 Hence the sovereignty of God means that God has total control of all things.
 This sovereignty is beyond time over all things past, present and future.
 It implies that nothing happens that is out of God’s knowledge and control.
 All things are either caused by God or allowed by God for God’s own purposes and through the divine perfect will and timing (Romans 11:36; 1 Corinthians 8:6).

 - How do you agree or disagree with John Calvin about God being sovereign?
 How have you experienced that in your life?

-- What does God being sovereign imply for our own agency (actions)?
+- What does God being sovereign imply for our own agency (the power and importance of our actions)?